Deep-sea metals: Vital resource or environmental disaster? – DW – 08/02/2024

 However, environmental organization WWF has taken legal action against Norway's mining plans, with scientists warning of irreversible damage to the Arctic ecosystem and fisheries.
 Japan is also making plans to begin deep-sea mining operations in its underwater territory.

-This article was originally published in German and was adapted by Martin Kuebler.
+This article was originally written in German and was adapted by Martin Kuebler.

 Edited by: Sarah Steffen